Annabell Murray, Countess of Mar: Anne of Denmark and Prince Henry

 She was the principal of ladies that welcomed Anne of Denmark at the shore of Leith in May 1590, with Lady Boyne, Lady Seton, Lady Thirlestane, Lady Dudhope, and others.
 At the coronation of Anna of Denmark on 17 May 1590 she held the queen's train and opened her gown for the anointing.

 In 1594, Murray became the keeper of King James's son Prince Henry at Stirling Castle.
 Prince Henry was born at Stirling, and Anne of Denmark had been attended by the doctors Martin Schöner and Gilbert Moncreiff, the surgeon Gilbert Primrose, the apothecary Alexander Barclay, and a midwife.
 Other members of the Murray family joined this new household, including her sisters Catherine Murray, Lady Abercairny and Margaret Murray, Lady Clackmannan as dames of honour, Barbara Murray keeper of linen, William Murray a varlet, Patrick Murray of Geanis master of the wardrobe and his assistant John Murray, and Henry Murray as master of the spice house.
 The Prince's nurse was Margaret Masterton, wife of James Primrose.
-At Henry's baptism on 30 August 1594, her formal role included lifting the prince out of his bed and passing him to the Duke of Lennox, who then handed him to the English ambassador, and she held him again in the chapel until the service began.
+At Henry's baptism on 30 August 1594, Annabell's formal role included lifting the prince out of his bed and passing him to the Duke of Lennox, who then handed him to the English ambassador, and she held him again in the chapel until the service began.

-There was some trouble with the prince's wet-nurse in December 1594.
+There was some trouble with the prince's wet nurse in December 1594.
 She was ill and became "dry" and concealed this for a few days.
 A new nurse, the wife of Henry Murray in Stirling, was appointed.
 The previous nurse was forgiven by the king but the Countess of Mar was criticised by some because she had chosen her.

 Other key members of Prince Henry's household at Stirling were the seamstress Elizabeth Crummy or Abercromby and the laundress Elizabeth Moncrieff who was supplied with soap and laundry starch called "stiffing".

 Anna of Denmark resented her son's absence and her attempts to gain custody of Henry involved Annabell and her son John Erskine, Earl of Mar (1558–1634) in bitter factional struggles.
 When Anne of Denmark planned to visit her son in April 1595, "Old Lady Mar" was asked to leave Stirling Castle.